What are your chances of acceptance?

 Outside of the classroom and lab, students are offered a variety of college preparedness programs, including lectures, seminars, and workshops covering everything from the college application process to managing the rigors of college life.

-This is a residential program that allows students to experience life at one of the nation’s most prestigious colleges and one of the world’s great cities.
+This is a residential program that allows students to experience life at one of the nation’s most prestigious colleges and in one of the world’s great cities.

 22. UCLA Computer Science Introductory Track